togarashimayo/togarashimayo.github.io/content/recipes/peanut-chicken-schnitzel.md

 7. Flip chicken breast and cook for another 3-5 minutes.
 Drain on a paper towel.

 ## Notes
-* I like buying bread on sale, drying them, and turning them into fine breadcrumbs.
+* I like buying bread on sale, drying them, and turning them into fine breadcrumbs by grinding them into a food processor.